-The funny thing is even brands like Shark and Miele have gone the same route as Dyson in terms of product design.
+The funny thing is that even brands like Shark and Miele have gone the same route as Dyson in terms of product design.

 Why all these copycats?

-Obviously the design works.
+Obviously, the design works.
 And today we’ll be comparing one of the best Dyson competitors out there, Shark.
 We’ll be focusing on their cordless IONFlex product that has a few innovations of its own.

 The Dyson V8 and Shark IONFlex are two of the best 2-in-1 stick vacuums out there.
-Both have found the right sweet spot of versatility, power and quality.
+Both have found the right sweet spot of versatility, power, and quality.
 The latter two is lacking in most competition.

 Ergonomics and Interface

-First thing we’ll be comparing is the ergonomics – how comfortable or not these vacuums are.
+The first thing we’ll be comparing is the ergonomics – how comfortable or not these vacuums are.
 Take note that both these variants have the motor on top so it will be top heavy.

-Cleaning above floor will require a little arm strength but since these machines are pretty light, it won’t be an issue for most.
+Cleaning above the floor will require a little arm strength but since these machines are pretty light, it won’t be an issue for most.

 Both these vacuums have dual speed settings and washable filters.